 Great, now you’re just a bit more educated on your plumbing terminology than you were before reading this article!
 Ever consider a plumbing career? 😉

 Anyway, if you’re experiencing any issues with your drains or main line, let D & F Plumbing help.
-We have the experience and knowledge to fix your plumbing quickly and we’re available 24/7 for your plumbing emergencies!
+We have the experience and knowledge to fix your plumbing quickly and are available for plumbing emergencies!

 What’s the Difference Between Main Line vs Drain Line? in Portland OR and Vancouver WA